Kaante: Soundtrack

 The songs were mainly composed by Anand Raj Anand, while Vishal–Shekhar and Lucky Ali were guest composers.
 Lyrics are penned by Dev Kohli and Vishal Dadlani.
-According to the Indian trade website Box Office India, with around 18,00,000 units sold, this film's soundtrack addalbum was the year's fourth highest-selling.
+According to the Indian trade website Box Office India, with around 1,800,000 units sold, this film's soundtrack addalbum was the year's fourth highest-selling.
 Tracks like 'Maahi ve', 'Rama re' and 'Ishq Samundar' got good popularity.
+The soundtrack was #94 on the list of "100 Greatest Bollywood Soundtracks of All Time", as compiled by Planet Bollywood.

-The song "Ishq Samundar", was re-made for the Film Teraa Surroor which was sung by Himesh Reshammiya and Kanika Kapoor.
-The song Maahi Ve was recreated by Gourav-Roshin in the voice of Neha Kakkar for the film Wajah Tum Ho.
+The song "Ishq Samundar", was re-made for the film Teraa Surroor (2016) which was sung by Himesh Reshammiya and Kanika Kapoor.
+The song "Maahi Ve" was recreated by Gourav-Roshin in the voice of Neha Kakkar for the film Wajah Tum Ho (2016).